Kevin Ferrer: Barangay Ginebra San Miguel

 Ferrer was drafted in the second round of the 2016 PBA draft by Ginebra.
 He was given a three-year max contract.
 In his first PBA game, he had just 3 points and 3 rebounds in 11 minutes.
 In their Game 2 of their Philippine Cup semis against the Star Hotshots, he scored a PBA career-high 25 points on 5-of-11 shooting from three, and 10-of-20 overall, but Ginebra still lost that game.
 The team eventually made it to the Finals, where they lost to the San Miguel Beermen in five games.
 He was also named an All-Star for that year.
 In Game 4 of their Governors' Cup semis against the TNT Katropa, he was shoved in the neck to the ground by TnT import Glen Rice Jr., who also threw the ball at him.
 Rice was ejected from the game.
 Ginebra eventually made it to the Finals, where they defeated the Meralco Bolts and won the championship.

 Ferrer won one more championship in the 2018 Commissioner's Cup.
 In 2019, he was traded to the NorthPort Batang Pier.

 NorthPort Batang Pier

 Ferrer, along with Sol Mercado and Jervy Cruz, were traded for star guard Stanley Pringle.
 The trade also reunited him with his former coach in college, Pido Jarencio.
 In his debut for the Batang Pier, he scored 23 points to rout the Blackwater Elite.
 A foot injury kept him out of the playoffs for the 2019 Governors' Cup.

 In 2020, he injured his foot against the Phoenix Super LPG Fuel Masters.
 In a rematch against them the following year, he scored 10 of his 20 points in the fourth quarter and grabbed nine rebounds off the bench as NorthPort won over Phoenix.

 On January 27, 2022, Ferrer signed a two-year maximum contract extension with the Batang Pier.

 Terrafirma Dyip

 On January 12, 2023, Ferrer was traded to the Terrafirma Dyip for Joshua Munzon.

+In a preseason game against TNT, he suffered an Achilles injury, which caused him to be out for at least the 2023–24 PBA Commissioner's Cup.
+While recovering from injury, he signed a one-year contract extension with the team on February 1, 2024.

+TNT Tropang 5G

+On September 8, 2025, the TNT Tropang 5G announced that Ferrer has been signed to a one-year deal.